google-research/google-research/smug_saliency/README.md

 > **_NOTE:_**  Avoid later versions of z3-solver as we observe performance issues with them.

 # Usage

 1. Download the repository.
    * `git clone --depth 1 --filter=blob:none  --sparse https://github.com/google-research/google-research.git`
    * `cd google-research`
    * `git sparse-checkout init --cone`
    * `git sparse-checkout set smug_saliency`

-2. Run the following commands to ensure that all the tests pass -
+2. Run the following commands to create a virtual environment called `smug` inside `smug_saliency`, install the dependencies, and ensure that all the tests pass.
-  * `chmod+x smug_saliency/run.sh`
+   * `chmod +x smug_saliency/run.sh`
    * `./smug_saliency/run.sh`

 3. Notebook examples.
+   * Run the following commands to add `smug` kernel to jupyter notebook's list of kernels and launch jupyter notebook.
+      * `cd smug_saliency`
+      * `source smug/bin/activate`
+      * `ipython kernel install --user --name=smug`
+      * `jupyter notebook`

-  * [**image_saliency.ipynb**] (image_saliency.ipynb) shows how to run SMUG on CNN models for image saliency.
+   * [**image_saliency.ipynb**](https://github.com/google-research/google-research/blob/master/smug_saliency/image_saliency.ipynb) shows how to run SMUG on CNN models for image saliency.
 In the notebook we demonstrate how to load an [inception model (v1 and v3)](https://github.com/tensorflow/models/tree/master/research/slim), configure hyperparameters for SMUG, and generate saliency maps.
 Our paper used a slightly different variant of the inception v1 model (without batch norm), so visualizations and results may differ.

-  * [**text_saliency.ipynb**] (text_saliency.ipynb) shows how to run SMUG on text models for text saliency.
+   * [**text_saliency.ipynb**](https://github.com/google-research/google-research/blob/master/smug_saliency/text_saliency.ipynb) shows how to run SMUG on text models for text saliency.
 In the notebook we train a 1D CNN model on [beer reviews dataset](http://people.csail.mit.edu/taolei/beer/), configure hyperparameters for SMUG, and generate saliency maps.